-Naples, FL, U.S.A. - Age 63 - Independent
+Naples, FL, U.S.A.
+Age 63 Independent

+- Areas of expertise

 - Senior executive

 - Financial

 - Risk management

-- Global financial services executive I Knowledge of investment management
+- Global financial services executive | Knowledge of investment management

 - U.S. operations | Governance

 Ms. Webster has extensive senior executive experience in financial services in the U.S., and in enterprise risk management, capital markets and trading in particular.
 This strong skill set qualifies her to serve on our board, the management resources and compensation committee and the risk committee.